Sidharth1743/grid2op-openenv/architecture/architecture.md

 - local replay mirror is no longer used by the active planner
 - `single_fault`, `n_minus_1`, `cascade_prevent`, and `multi_stage_cascade` all run through the same live-session simulation path
 - unit tests pass for the server-side simulation and planning context path
-- benchmark ranges corrected to be mathematically achievable (tasks.py lines 248-255)
+- benchmark ranges corrected to be mathematically achievable
-- redispatch penalty implemented (grid_environment.py line 58)
+- redispatch penalty implemented for `single_fault`
+- `single_fault` planner now uses redispatch-only control: topology edits are rejected for this task
+- `single_fault` severe benchmark uses a `0.90` success threshold; other variants use `0.80`
 - survival-focused grading implemented (graders.py)
-- **Task 2 (n_minus_1) fully redesigned** per RL2Grid paper:
+- **Task 2 (`n_minus_1`) is modeled as a fixed single-line contingency**:
-  - three-component reward (0.3×survive + 0.6×overload + 0.1×cost)
+  - line `0` starts disconnected
+  - reward uses survival, loading quality, and redispatch cost
-  - reconnection bonus (+2.0) implemented
+  - safe reconnection can earn a `+2.0` bonus
-  - phase-aware grader (emergency 30% + security 50% + reconnection 20%)
+  - grading uses emergency handling, sustained security, and reconnection
-  - N-1 security score in prompt (bridge line analysis)
+  - prompt context includes bridge-line / N-1 security information
-  - two-threshold framing (EMERGENCY/WARNING/SAFE)
-  - **Grading fix**: score = survival_ratio × mastery_score (no legacy override)
-  - latest eval: score=0.952 (honest grading, was 1.0 with override)
+  - latest eval: score=0.952
+- **Task 3 (`cascade_prevent`) is modeled as an active cascade-prevention problem**:
+  - reset disconnects one or two lines and increases load by `5-15%`
+  - `timestep_overflow` is the primary urgency signal
+  - reward penalizes countdown growth quadratically and punishes auto-trips
+  - grading measures containment, thermal stability, and recovery speed
+  - latest eval: score=0.798
-- **Task 4 (multi_stage_cascade) added**:
+- **Task 4 (`multi_stage_cascade`) is modeled as staged load-preservation under unavoidable cascade pressure**:
-  - 3 lines disconnected at reset
-  - +15% load increase
-  - Three-stage cascade structure (10 steps each)
-  - Candidate filtering prevents grid collapse actions
-  - Island availability assessment at stage boundaries
+  - reset disconnects three lines and increases load by `20%`
+  - only chronics that survive a 5-step do-nothing probe are used
+  - the episode is divided into three explicit 10-step stages
+  - island viability is assessed from connected components, local load, and local generation capacity
+  - planning favors redispatch and survivable island structure over short-term cosmetic improvements
-  - Latest eval: score=0.929 (31x improvement from 0.027 with candidate filtering)
+  - latest eval: score=0.929

 Current benchmark caveat:

-- the latest `cascade_prevent = 1.0` result is valid for the evaluated curriculum slice, but that slice only covered the easier early curriculum stages in the 5-seed run
-- `single_fault` still has some fallback states that are easier than the nominal target range
+- `cascade_prevent` score can vary sharply between benchmark tiers because the extreme tier starts with two missing lines and active overload countdown pressure
+- `single_fault` can still fall back to the closest stable high-loading state when an exact benchmark-band match is unavailable